 Chambanamoms thanks the City of Mattoon for presenting this list.
 Visit Mattoon Lightworks at Peterson Park this holiday season!

 What: A community tradition in Champaign-Urbana for more than 50 years, this is what happens when a determined group of neighbors create magic for area children — and never let it go.
 This amazing collection of modest homes will wow you with their holiday spirit and creativity.

 When: Opening night is traditionally the second Saturday night in December, which is Dec.
-10 this year.
+9 this year (pending confirmation for 2023).
 The display is lit every evening through Christmas, or some years, through Jan.
 1.

 Where: Located at Grant Place in Urbana.
 Candlestick Lane is not a real street.
 Take Washington Street to Cottage Grove (south), turn onto Eastern Avenue, then to Grant Place.
 Go slow, some people walk this street.